csnizik/newsnizikdotcom/data/blog/epic-rap-battles-of-history.md

 > I'm fast and I'm agile and I'm the new champ
 > Now it's time to put you two genies back in your LAMP
 >
-> So now you two mummies, give the fighting a rest
+> So now you two relics, give the fighting a rest
 > I'm here and it's clear that I am the best.
 > You wanted to be headless, fine...
 "OFF WITH THEIR HEADS!"
 > I'm the Red Queen, you bitches, and you are both dead.